Mustafa-Ravda/Olist-Ecommerce-Analysis/README.md

 Insihgts and recommendations are provided on the following key areas:

-- Sales Trend Analysis: Evaluation of historical sales pattern focusing on revenue, order volumn and average order value
+- Revenue Trend Analysis: Evaluation of historical sales pattern focusing on revenue, order volume and average order value
 - Product level performance: An anlysis of Olist's various product categories and understanding their impact on sales
 - Seller level performance: Understanding seller ratings and how they impact seller's performance
 - Loyalty program: An assessment of customer's retention rate and how it impacts sales